 If asked on the announcement, you will be required to answer Essay Questions, Knowledge Skill or Ability Statements (KSAs) or other questions.
 On Application Manager, QuickHire and USAJOBS applications, these are known as essay questions.
 For some online formats, including AVUE, FAA, Application Manager, USAJOBS and QuickHire, you may not find these questions until you actually try to apply for the position.
 In this case, Robin’s Resumes® professionals may be able to help – or you can call the number on the job announcement.

 For each example, include relevant awards and training.
-These examples are written in the first person, clearly detailing the context, challenge, action, and results for each example.
+These examples are written in first person, clearly detailing the context, challenge, action and results for each example.

 Note, each KSA is judged separately.
 Therefore, generally it is OK to include the same example in different KSAs for the same announcement.
 This is especially true if the questions are somewhat repetitive or your example covers several different areas.

 Robin’s Resumes® will develop a KSAs and other essays to highlight your how you add value and meet the job requirements.
 We use extensive questionnaires and will work with you via email and telephone consultation to reveal what makes you extraordinary.
 We will determine your value and ensure you have a coherent message and package – which will convey why you ARE the person for the position.